 Find Something You Like

 Look for activities that you may enjoy more than others.
 For example, if you hate jogging, don’t bother with it.
-Instead, try riding a bike, elliptical, or rowing machine.
+Instead, try riding a bike, an elliptical, or a rowing machine.

-If you hate doing cardio indoors, look for outdoor activities, or vice versa.
-For example, you may find running, walking, or bike riding much more enjoyable with the many commotions outside.
+If you hate doing cardio indoors, try outdoor activities, and vice versa.
+For example, you may find running, walking, or biking much more enjoyable with all the commotion outside.

-Riding from the city to the beach and back offers me various views, from people to bustling outdoor restaurants, city artwork, murals, and the beach scene and vacationing tourists.
+Riding from the city to the beach and back offers me a variety of sights, from people to bustling outdoor restaurants, city artwork and murals, the beach scene, and vacationing tourists.

 Before I knew it, I’d reached the first leg of my roundtrip, and now it’s time to head back and find new areas to appreciate.